awakzdev/ECR-Flask/README.md

 <hr>

 ## -  Added CI for Amazon ECR
-#### Was tasked with creating an application load balancer and run the app on an ECS Cluster.
+#### Was tasked with creating an application load balancer and running the app on an ECS Cluster.